Categorifications of Non-Integer Quivers: Type $I_2(2n)$: Cluster- -tilting theory for foldings onto

 (a) $\Rightarrow$ (c): This is immediate from the last part of the proof of (b) $\Rightarrow$ (a). \end{proof}

-Recall from \cite{DTOdd} that we call an object $T \in \clus_\gend$ \emph{almost complete basic $R_+$-tilting (with respect to $\Gamma$)} if $T$ is $R_+$-rigid and there exists $X \in \Gamma$ such that $T \oplus X$ is basic $R_+$-tilting.
+Recall from \cite{DTOdd} that we call an object $T$ in the cluster category $\clus$ an \emph{almost complete basic $R_+$-tilting object (with respect to $\Gamma$)} if $T$ is $R_+$-rigid and there exists $X \in \Gamma$ such that $T \oplus X$ is basic $R_+$-tilting.
 We call such an object $X$ a \emph{complement} to $T$.
 The following is a trivial consequence of the above theorem.